 YES, we strongly recommend that you inspect the property before buying.
 You should also check with the county on the zoning and approved uses of the property.
 Particularly, the County Planning and Zoning Department will also be able to tell you about the current and future development plans for the area.
 While we will do our best to tell you everything we know about each property, nothing replaces the value of doing your own research and due diligence.

-Unless otherwise stated, all properties sold on Sunnyland.com are property of SunnyLand.com.
+Unless otherwise stated, all properties sold on Sunnyland.com are property of SunnyLand.com which is owned and operated by Orbit Investments, LLC a Real Estate Investment Company.
 The only exceptions are the classified listings that are clearly labeled as such.

 Contrary to other land sellers, we only purchase properties from private parties and DO NOT engage in purchasing through tax sales or foreclosure sales.
 All properties are bought with WARRANTY DEEDS.
 Basically, we acquire beautiful quality properties and then offer them to you at bargain prices.